Updated: June 17, 2014

 For the outdoorsy type, there’s no shortage of on-the-water adventures in the Bay Area.
-Our Indian Summer is a great time to get out and learn how to sea kayak, sail, deep sea fish, windsurf, or even take up dragon boat racing.
+Our temperate climate means it’s almost always a great time to get out and learn how to sea kayak, sail, deep sea fish, windsurf, or even take up dragon boat racing.
 Take your pick!

 One of the best ways to interact with or at least observe the local sea life, like seals and pelicans, is to paddle around in a sea kayak.
 There are a few great places to learn the peaceful art of sea kayaking, both on San Francisco Bay and a bit further north.
 In Sausalito, try Sea Trek, which offers beginning and advanced classes and rents out kayaks, paddleboats, and stand-up paddleboards.
 Another good bet is California Canoe and Kayak, out of Jack London Square in Oakland, and if you’re willing to go farther afield for truly peaceful waters, get to Tomales Bay’s Blue Waters in Marshall in West Marin.
 (Bonus to Tomales Bay: Oysters!
 End your day up there with a visit to Hog Island Oyster Co.)

 Seasoned sailors often name the San Francisco Bay as one of the best places in the world to sail because the conditions are so good and the challenges are sophisticated and varied, and one can rest assured that every voyage will be a little different.
 For those learning to sail, the Bay is a great place to start because it offers terrific day-long sails to places like Tiburon, Sausalito, or Angel Island, and because there are plenty of options for both bold learners (like jumping right in to sailing in tricky currents and wind conditions, not to mention busy vessel traffic) and those who want to learn in a less challenging situation (like calm estuaries).
 Many people say that if you learn to sail on San Francisco Bay, you can sail safely anywhere in the world.